snyk/cli/help/cli-commands/monitor.md

 The `snyk monitor` command creates a project in your Snyk account to be continuously monitored for open-source vulnerabilities and license issues, sending the results to [snyk.io](https://snyk.io)

-Use the `monitor` command command before integrating a project into production, to take a snapshot of the code to be monitored in order to avoid pushing vulnerabilities into production.
+Use the `monitor` command before integrating a project into production, to take a snapshot of the code to be monitored in order to avoid pushing vulnerabilities into production.
 Choose a test frequency in your Settings if you want to change the frequency from the default, which is daily.

 A PR check will also do a test.